FotieMConstant/lanadoc-cli/README.md

 lanadoc init
 ```

-This command initializes your project and generates a `lana.config.ts` file in docs/ directory.
+This command initializes your project and generates a `lana.config.json` file in docs/ directory.
 This file contains essential meta info about your API doc and some customization like theme.

 Available themes: ```'alternate' | 'default' | 'moon' | 'purple' | 'solarized' ```